netascode/nac-branch/docs/Readme.md

 ### Network Services ###

-Network services for the small branch for Release 1 - Early Availabiliyt consist of the following:
+Network services for the small branch for Release 1 - Early Availabiliy consist of the following:

 - DHCP Services
 - NTP Services